Asset-centric Threat Modeling for AI-based Systems: Introduction

-While threat modeling can serve as a key step to identify and mitigate (by means of prevention or response) cybersecurity issues at design time~\cite{coretm}, creating suitable threat models is still a challenge for software engineers and data scientists.
+One approach that has demonstrated value in the conventional application security field is threat modeling, which is used for secure software development, risk assessment, or to foster security awareness~\cite{samm}.
+While threat modeling can help identify and mitigate issues at design time~\cite{coretm}, creating suitable threat models is still challenging for software engineers and data scientists.
 Multiple reasons can challenge the creation of threat models for AI systems.
 In research, wide attention is given to investigating threats and vulnerabilities from a research perspective without proposing practical cybersecurity approaches.
 Furthermore, existing threat modeling methodologies and tools are conceptualized for conventional software systems and, hence, do not directly support AI threat identification.
-Recent research~\cite{mauri2021stride, wilhjelm2020threat} addressed how to apply threat modeling for AI.
-However, this limited body of research has not shown how to support or automate the process, especially during the design phase.
+Recent research addressed how to apply threat modeling for AI~\cite{mauri2021stride, wilhjelm2020threat}.
+However, this limited body of research has not shown how to support or automate the design process.
 Moreover, these approaches were not deployed in scenarios involving real users and design problems.

-Thus, the key contribution of this paper is an asset-driven threat modeling approach and a guiding tool for said methodology.
-The methodology comprises five steps that are aligned with the design procedures of AI-based systems.
-To guide and automate threat identification, existing literature is transformed into a queryable ontology.
-A stencil library is provided to connect the semantics of the ontology.
-This allows for automated asset and threat identification when AI-based system architectures are modeled.
-Finally, the presented work details experimental results demonstrating that \1 the tool can reproduce a threat model created by cybersecurity experts.
-For this, \2 different types of users were involved in experiments to understand whether non-security personnel can reproduce these results, followed by \3 a qualitative investigation of the tool's perceived usability.
-Overall, the tool can guide and automate threat modeling for AI, effectively reproducing threat models with acceptable usability when used by data scientists.
+To fill this gap, the key contributions of this paper is an asset-centric threat modeling and risk assessment approach and a guiding tool.
+The methodology comprises seven steps that are aligned with the design procedures of AI-based systems.
+Existing literature is transformed into a queryable knowledge graph to guide and automate threat identification.
+A stencil library is provided to represent AI-related assets, thereby embedding the semantics of the knowledge graph into diagrams.
+This supports automated asset and threat identification when modeling AI-based system architectures.
+Moreover, this work integrates business impact analysis to identify impacts and Monte Carlo simulations using expert-based estimates to quantify residual risk exposure.
+Finally, experiments demonstrate that the tool can support users in reproducing a threat model created by cybersecurity experts.
+For this, different types of users were tasked to re-create a threat model based on a given system architecture, followed by a qualitative investigation of the tool's perceived usability.
+Finally, the cybersecurity experts assessed the user's models.
+In a second evaluation, the approach's usefulness in a risk analysis scenario is assessed through a case study of an LLM-based architecture for a law firm.
+Overall, the tool can guide and automate threat modeling for AI and enable subsequent risk analysis.

 This paper is organized as follows.
 Section~\ref{sec:rw} presents an overview of related literature.
 While Section~\ref{sec:impl} details the design, evaluations are described in Section~\ref{sec:eval}.
 Conclusions and directions for future work are outlined in Section~\ref{sec:summary}.